What Are Covert Contracts (And Why They Accidentally Cause So Many Divorces)

 I’ll be the first to tell you that it’s much easier said than done.
 And that it gets particularly difficult to let go of your expectations from people who are close to you.
 But if you train yourself to do that, I promise you, a better life will unlock.

-Practise keeping your expectations from people to a bare minimum to have better relationships.
+Practice keeping your expectations from people to a bare minimum to have better relationships.
 This is not about giving up on people.
 It’s just logical.

 Advertisement

 And that’s fine.
 The key is to voice them.
 Use your tongue.
-Please don’t assume that the person in question understands your expectations by themselves.
+Please don’t assume that the person in question understands your expectations themselves.
 They can’t read your mind.

 Make sure the person knows exactly what you expect of them.
 Otherwise, the friction that follows — and I promise you, it will — will be your fault.
+Hidden expectations don’t do you any favor.
+Voice them.
+You may be hesitant to convey some of your expectations because you want to avoid confrontation.

 In that case, you have two options.
 Either you get over it and get the words out of your mouth, or you let go of it altogether.
+Follow this rule — if you can’t voice it, you can’t expect it.
+Fair?

 Advertisement

 You’re now living a life with bare minimum expectations, and you make sure you voice all your expectations.
 But what if people still let you down?
-What if they don’t fulfil even the most basic of your expectations?
+What if they don’t fulfill even the most basic of your expectations?

 There’s a scene on How I Met Your Mother that may provide us with a solution.
 It goes like this.